MS Windows 10/8/Vista

-The Auto Book Data Viewer will open and display several rows of pre-defined column header names.
-These are the column header names you can choose from when creating a new database.
-To edit a name, simply double-click it and type a new name.
-To create a new set of header names, click the Add row button in the bottom ribbon and then type your header names into each column of the newly created row.
+The Auto Book Dataviewer will open and display several rows of pre-defined sets of column headers with 10 column headers each.
+You can choose from these sets of headers when creating a new Database or Extraction Scheme.
+To edit a column header, simply double-click it and type a new header.
+To create a new set of column headers, click the Add rows button in the bottom ribbon and then type your headers into each column of the newly created row.
 Don't forget to click the Save button if you want to save your changes for later use.

 ⯈ Click Exit to return to the main window.

 For the moment, we are done here.
 In fact, you can perform exactly the same operations when creating a new Database.
 Let's try it.

 ⯈ Right-click within the Databases panel in the bottom right area of the Home tab.
 Select Create new from the pop-up menu.